Mr. Bean's Holiday: Plot

-Continuing to hitchhike, Bean is picked up by a Mini identical to his own driven by aspiring actress Sabine, who is on her way to the Cannes Film Festival, where her debut film directed by Carson, Playback Time, is to be presented.
-The pair stop at a café, where Bean reunites with Stepan and Sabine decides to take him with them, believing Stepan to be Bean's son.
+Continuing to hitchhike, Bean is picked up by a Mini identical to his own driven by Sabine, who is on her way to the Cannes Film Festival, where her debut film directed by Clay, Playback Time, is to be presented.
+They stop at a service station, where Bean reunites with Stepan.
+Sabine takes him with them, believing Stepan to be Bean's son.
 The next morning, the trio arrive in Cannes thanks to Bean driving through the night after Sabine falls asleep.

 At a petrol station, Sabine sees on the news that she and Bean are suspected of kidnapping Stepan.
-In a rush to Playback Times premiere which is starting in merely an hour, she decides not to head to the police to clear the misunderstandings and instead has Bean and Stepan disguised as her mother and daughter to avoid detection at the festival.
-During the premiere, the audience initially showcases disinterest in the film, and Sabine discovers that her role has been cut, prompting Bean to plug his video camera into the projector and replace the film's visuals with his video diary.
-The camera's footage of Bean's shenanigans surprisingly align well with the film's narration, and Carson, Sabine and Bean all receive a standing ovation while Stepan is reunited with his parents.
+In a rush to Playback Times premiere, rather than heading to the police to clear the misunderstandings, she has Bean and Stepan disguised as her mother and daughter to avoid detection at the festival.
+During the premiere, the audience shows complete disinterest in Playback Time, which centers on a homicide detective's pining for a lost love.
+Sabine discovers that her role has been mostly cut, prompting Bean to plug his video camera into the projector and replace the film's visuals with his video diary.
+The footage aligns with the film's narration to present Sabine as the hero's lost love and Bean as her new lover.
+Clay, Sabine, and Bean all receive a standing ovation, which becomes more enthusiastic when Stepan is reunited with his parents onstage.

-Bean exits through the theatre's back door and finally arrives at the Cannes beach as desired, where he, Sabine, Stepan, Carson, and a group of other people mime a large musical finale to the song "La Mer".
+Bean exits through the theatre's back door and arrives at the Cannes beach as he desired, and join Sabine, Stepan, Clay, and other people in miming to the song "La Mer".

-After the credits, Bean can be seen writing "FIN" in the sand with his foot.
-As soon as he finishes, the camera runs out of battery.